|Optional Certifications Available for ToughArmor MB601VK-1B|

 Related Products Series:

-Q: Can you recommend an add-on card that works with MB601VK-1B?
+Q: Can you recommend an add-on card that is compatible with MB601VK-1B?

-We are currently certifying our NVMe enclosure with the major add-on card manufacturers.
-We will be adding compatible add-on cards to the list.
+We are currently in the process of certifying our NVMe enclosure with major add-on card and motherboard manufacturers.
+We will keep updating the list to include compatible accessories.

-You can click here to report a compatible add-on card/cable.
-If you want to check the compatibility of add-on card(s) that are not on the list, please click here.
+To report a compatible add-on card, cable, or motherboard, or to check the compatibility of add-on card(s) or motherboards that are not listed, please click here.

 Q: I'm using Intel/Broadcom Tri-Mode HBA and RAID cards with the MB601VK-1B, but the drives do not show up in my system?

 A: The issue is caused by RAID card manufacturers using a different pinout for Tri-Mode cards than is typically used for U.2 connections.
 When using these cards with U.2 NVMe drives and cables, a U.2 enabler cable must be used for compatibility, which reverts the pinout back to standard U.2 specifications.
 For more information, please click here.